 Filmmakers will have the chance for their work to be seen by a prestigious panel of adjudicators which has in recent years included Academy Award Nominated Fodhla Cronin O'Reilly, Academy Award winner Benjamin Cleary, Sundance Grand Jury prize winner, Jim Cummings, Directors Lenny Abrahamson and Paul Greengrass and Producer Finola Dwyer.

 There will also be a BEST FEATURE FILM AWARD

-We welcome feature film submissions and It is important to note that programme slots for feature films are limited.
+We welcome feature film submissions and It is important to note that programme slots for feature films are extremely limited.